wp-plugins/wp-jv-custom-email-settings/Readme.txt

 * Users can opt-out if they don't want to receive e-mails (they can choose to get all/nothing)

 * Maintain e-mail log about sent e-mail notifications

+= 2.1 =
+* Other small fixes to improve compatibility with other plugins
+* Hungarian translation added